Astral1119/sheets-wiki-data/docs/Function.md

 > sheets.wiki is a reference, not a guidebook.
 For tutorials and applied examples, see the [[Blog]] or linked `Guides`.

-Google Sheets currently has 512 documented functions and numerous #undocumented functions.
+Google Sheets currently has over 500 documented functions and numerous #undocumented functions.
 Functions are comprised of [[Term#Primitive functions|primitive functions]], [[LAMBDA]] functions, and [[Operator|operators]].
 Functions form the foundation of expression syntax and are used to manipulate, transform, and compute data.

 Alongside [[Operator|operators]] and [[LAMBDA]] expressions, functions are one of three primary [[Term#Callable terms|callable terms]] in Sheets.